FilipWirsen/Liverpool_fanpage/README.md

 # Credits

-### Alot of my images and all of the content in the articles are taken from [Liverpools Official site](https://www.liverpoolfc.com/)
+1. Alot of my images and all of the content in the articles are taken from [Liverpools Official site](https://www.liverpoolfc.com/)
-### To add shadowboxing to the home page i used [getcssscan](https://getcssscan.com/css-box-shadow-examples)
+2. To add shadowboxing to the home page i used [getcssscan](https://getcssscan.com/css-box-shadow-examples)
+3. To add the icons for the social links in the footer i used [Font Awsome](https://fontawesome.com/)